Carmarthen and Cardigan Railway: First openings

 The short distance from the junction with the SWR (Myrtle Hill Junction) to the C&CR Carmarthen station was opened on 1 March 1860; the South Wales Railway station was renamed Carmarthen Junction on the same day.
 It had been intended to open on 1 November 1859 but the mode of the junction was objected to by the SWR engineer.
 This was followed by opening of the line as far as Conwil on 3 September 1860; there was an intermediate station at Bronwydd Arms.
 The C&CR relied on the SWR to work its line, and friction developed when the C&CR claimed that the charges for this were excessive.
 Whatever the truth of that, the C&CR was not earning enough to pay the working expenses and the service was suspended after only four months' operation, on 31 December 1860.
 There were outstanding debts to the SWR which the C&CR was unable to pay, and the SWR seized £1,343 worth of rails and sold them.

 The C&CR now determined to work the line itself, and hired two 4-4-0 tank engines; it reopened its line on 12 August 1861.

 Construction further northwards was difficult; Pencader tunnel was especially troublesome.
 Work had started in the Spring of 1857, but in the Autumn of 1861 the contractor abandoned the workings, and a substitute contractor had to be found.
-The Company obtained Parliamentary authorisation for a revival of the powers to build to Newcastle Emlyn on 29 July 1862 and for an extension to Cardigan, by Act of 1 July 1863.
-The Company was hopelessly insolvent and never managed to construct either of these sections in its own right.
+The company obtained parliamentary authorisation for a revival of the powers to build to Newcastle Emlyn on 29 July 1862 and for an extension to Cardigan, by the Carmarthen and Cardigan Railway Act 1863 (26 & 27 Vict. c. clxvi) of 1 July 1863.
+The company was hopelessly insolvent and never managed to construct either of these sections in its own right.

 The line was opened as far as Pencader on 12 October 1863, but difficulty with the passenger authorisation was hinted at:

-Carmarthen and Cardigan Railway: A further portion of this Company's line was opened for mineral traffic to Pencader on the 12th instant [12 October 1864], and obtaining the permission of the Board of Trade the Directors will open the line for passenger traffic up to that point.
-Considerable progress has been made with the works on the section between Pencader and Llandissil [sic], and it appears that every effort is being made by Mr. Holden, the contractor, to complete the line for traffic up to the latter place as soon as possible.

 Evidently "obtaining the permission of the Board of Trade" proved difficult, and the line from Conwil to Pencader was opened to passenger traffic on 28 March 1864, with an intermediate station at Llanpumpsaint.
 MacDermot says that this opening "was made in defiance of the Board of Trade, who ordered a postponement, but do not appear to have taken any effective steps to enforce their order".

 The line was opened onwards to Llandyssil on 3 June 1864.
 There were four trains each way daily, generally to and from the South Wales Railway station at Carmarthen Junction.